 - Once your child reaches the maximum weight and height limits for her forward-facing car seat, she should move into a booster seat that is used with a lap and shoulder seat belt.

 - Boosters also make the seat belt more comfortable, making it less likely for your child to slouch or put the shoulder belt behind them.
+If your child is not mature enough to sit upright in her booster with the lap and shoulder belt in place, she should remain in a car seat with a harness.

-There are backless, high-back, and removable-back boosters.
+There are backless, high-back and removable-back boosters.
 In general, use a high-back booster for smaller children or if your car does not have rear headrests.
 A backless booster may be more appropriate for an older child or can be used if your car has headrests.
 Let your child help choose the seat so they will be comfortable and happy to sit in it.

 Learn how tell if your child is the right size for a booster seat.